pcm-dpc/COVID-19/README_EN.md

 | **long**                    | Longitudine                         | Longitude                       | WGS84              | 13.70439971          |
 | **totale_casi**             | Totale casi positivi                | Total amount of positive cases  | Number             | 3                    |

-*The Autonomous Provinces of Trento and Bolzano are listed in "region name" and with code 04 of Trentino Alto Adige.*
+*The Autonomous provinces of Trento and Bolzano are listed separately in the "region name" but they both share the code 04 of Trentino Alto Adige as "codice_regione".*

-*Each Region has a "fake" province named "In fase di definizione/aggiornamento" (in the definition/updating phase) with the province code from 979 to 999.
- This code is used to indicate the data not yet assigned to the Provinces.*
+*Each Region has a "fake" province named `In fase di definizione/aggiornamento` (in the definition/updating phase) with province code from 979 to 999.
+This code is used to indicate that the data was not yet assigned to a specific province.*

-*An summary JSON file for all the dates is made available in the folder "dati-json": dpc-covid19-ita-province.json*
+*A JSON file containing all the information for all the dates is made available in at the path: `dati-json/dpc-covid19-ita-province.json`*

 ### National trend

-**Directory:**  dati-andamento-nazionale
+**Directory:** `dati-andamento-nazionale`

-**Path daily file:** dpc-covid19-ita-andamento-nazionale-yyyymmdd.csv (dpc-covid19-ita-andamento-nazionale-20200224.csv)
+**Path daily file:** `dpc-covid19-ita-andamento-nazionale-yyyymmdd.csv` (example: `dpc-covid19-ita-andamento-nazionale-20200224.csv`)

-**Recap file:** dpc-covid19-ita-andamento-nazionale.csv
+**Recap file:** `dpc-covid19-ita-andamento-nazionale.csv`

 | Name               | Descrizione  (Italian)                      | Description                            | Format            | Example              |